davidderaedt/davidderaedt/README.md

 ### 2002-2012

 I started my career with Flash and ActionScript, as a consultant, teacher and publisher.
-For all the bad press it got later, Flash started as an incredible creative tool, open to really wide range of skill set, which is probably why the community was so amazing.
+For all the bad press it got later, Flash started as an incredible creative tool, open to really wide range of skills and profiles, which is probably why the community was so amazing.